vladleesi/factastic/README.md

 2. Click Run

 #### Desktop:
-1. Open the project from [IntelliJ IDEA](https://www.jetbrains.com/idea/)
+1. Open the project from [Android Studio](https://developer.android.com/studio)
+2. Execute the command `./gradle :desktop:run` to run the desktop module.
-> Since IntelliJ IDEA currently does not support Gradle versions above 7.4.0, follow these steps to address the issue:
+> Since [IntelliJ IDEA](https://www.jetbrains.com/idea/) currently does not support Gradle versions above 7.4.0, follow these steps to address the issue:
 > 1. In the gradle.properties file, temporarily change the Gradle plugin version to 7.4.0.
 > 2. In the settings.gradle.kts file, disable the inclusion of (":androidApp").
-2. Execute the command `./gradle :desktop:run` to run the desktop module.

 ### Licence
 This project is licensed under the [MIT License](LICENSE).